 - apply IFRS 15 in full to prior periods (with certain limited practical expedients being available); or - retain prior period figures as reported under the previous standards, recognizing the cumulative effect of applying IFRS 15 as an adjustment to the opening balance of equity as at the date of initial application (beginning of current reporting period).

-IFRS 15 is effective for fiscal year beginning on or after January 1, 2017, earlier application is permitted.
-However, in July 2015, IASB voted to confirm to a one-year deferral of the effective date to January 1, 2018, earlier application is permitted.
+IFRS 15 is effective for fiscal years beginning on or after January 1, 2018, earlier application is permitted.
 The Company is currently evaluating the impact that this new standard will have on its consolidated financial statements.